MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Weirs and Magic Tuber Stringband - Tunnel

 Sarah: **"** lorem ipsum **"**

 ## Magic Tuber Stringband - Ghost Pipe

 Sarah: **"** lorem ipsum **"**

 ## Weirs and Magic Tuber Stringband - Tunnel

- Curator: **"** Give yourself the gift of listening, or rather breathing in, this track.
+Sarah : **"** Give yourself the gift of listening, or rather breathing in, this track.
 Recorded live to tape in the pitch black Virginia Crozet Rail Tunnel, the release goes through so many shades of experimental improv, traditional, and noise movements.
 Featuring fiddle, gong, shruti box, moth harp, vocals, Weissenborn, and percussives, we are witnessing magic made in the dark. **"**

  Thank you...